MS3FGX/Bluelog/README.md

 most other logging options, and disables Bluelog Live.
 For more information on this project, and the additional steps required to submit your data for inclusion, visit: www.hackfromacave.com

+#### -s
+Use this option to toggle syslog only mode.
+In this mode Bluelog will not write its normal log file, and instead write only to the system log file (/var/log/syslog).
+This mode is especially useful when combined with a network aware syslog daemon, which can be used to add rudimentary central logging to multiple Bluelog nodes.

 Acknowledgements
 ==============